-With 5.5 million passengers in 2014, including 70% in transit, the average annual growth in its activities exceeds 25% and the company has only had one unprofitable year since its creation.
-Like other renowned companies, EAL has developed an ambitious strategic and industrial plan, “Vision 2025”, with highly operational objectives: renewal of its fleet in order to save 20% on fuel and increased productivity to reduce its operating costs.
-In addition, EAL’s strategic position in Africa was strengthened in 2011 when it joined Star Alliance, which has already allowed it to work with a number of commercial banks and institutional donors, mainly for the financing of its fleet.
+With 5.5 million passengers in 2014 (70% in transit), the average annual growth of the company’s activities exceeds 25% (only one unprofitable year since the creation of the company).
+It has developed an ambitious strategic and industrial plan, “Vision 2025”, with highly operational objectives: renewal of its fleet in order to save 20% on fuel and increased productivity to reduce its operating costs.
+In addition, EAL’s strategic position in Africa was strengthened in 2011 when it joined Star Alliance: it has allowed the company to work with a number of commercial banks and institutional donors, mainly for the financing of its fleet.

-This project is fully in line with the priorities of the Ethiopian Government’s agricultural development policy by increasing Ethiopia’s export capacity, which is a determining factor for the success of the country’s strategic development plan (Growth and Transformation Plan II – GTP II), and supporting the economic, agricultural and horticultural development of the country.
+This project is fully in line with the priorities of the Ethiopian Government’s agricultural development policy by increasing Ethiopia’s export capacity — a determining factor for the success of the country’s strategic development plan (Growth and Transformation Plan II – GTP II) – and supporting the economic, agricultural and horticultural development of the country.

 It will support the structuring of the export industry, based on strong value-added agricultural products and will reinforce opportunities for local farmers (market gardening and livestock raising).

 Finally, the project will improve the operational efficiency of Ethiopian Airlines, as well as the service provided to exporters of perishable products.